 We encourage our students to pursue internships during their master's program.
 This can often be one semester long and offer valuable experience and improve a student's future employment options.
 We do not provide internships but encourage students to work with their advisors and seek out internships.
 To get credit for the internship to count towards the master's degree, the project must be approved by the Graduate Director of Media and Information.
 M.A.
-Internships count as MI 893 credits under the departmental limit of 6 credits of such coursework.
+Internships count as MI 893 credits under the departmental limit of 6 credits between MI 893 and MI 890.
 The course work is graded on a Pass/No Pass basis.
 M.A.
 Internship forms are available on our website.